What's Actually Important to Achieve Success in the Gym?

 Effort

-Most people think they put in a lot of effort into their training but they don't.
+Most people think they put in a lot of effort into their training, but they don't.

 Do you spend most of the training session talking instead of training?

-Do you play on your phone resulting in taking longer rest periods than planned between sets?
+Do you play on your phone, resulting in taking longer rest periods than planned between sets?

 Are you 100% focused when doing a set?

-A lot of people haven’t ever exerted themselves physically in their life.
-As a result, once they start a training program they don't know how to exert themselves to a level that will produce results.
-Often they will convince themselves that they are, but they have much more in them.
+A lot of people haven’t ever exerted themselves physically in their lives.
+As a result, once they start a training program, they don't know how to exert themselves to a level that will produce results.
+Often, they will convince themselves that they are, but they have much more in them.
+Leg training is where you see it most.
+Leg training is hard and uncomfortable.
+It’s not unusual to see someone stop a set believing they could only do one or two more reps when in reality they had 5+ reps left in them.

 This doesn’t mean you should push all your sets to failure, but it does mean you need to learn to be comfortable with being uncomfortable.
+People often give up at the first sign of discomfort but then wonder why they haven't made any progress.

 Do you spend most of the training session talking instead of training?

-Do you play on your phone resulting in taking longer rest periods than planned between sets?
+Do you play on your phone, resulting in taking longer rest periods than planned between sets?

 Are you 100% focused when doing a set?

-A lot of people haven’t ever exerted themselves physically in their life.
-As a result, once they start a training program they don't know how to exert themselves to a level that will produce results.
-Often they will convince themselves that they are, but they have much more in them.
+A lot of people haven’t ever exerted themselves physically in their lives.
+As a result, once they start a training program, they don't know how to exert themselves to a level that will produce results.
+Often, they will convince themselves that they are, but they have much more in them.
+Leg training is where you see it most.
+Leg training is hard and uncomfortable.
+It’s not unusual to see someone stop a set believing they could only do one or two more reps when in reality they had 5+ reps left in them.

 This doesn’t mean you should push all your sets to failure, but it does mean you need to learn to be comfortable with being uncomfortable.
+People often give up at the first sign of discomfort but then wonder why they haven't made any progress.

 Consistency